 - Automatic TLS management

-The container runtime used by default is containerd.
+The container runtime used by default is contained.

 So K3S is a very good alternative to Kubeadm if your laptop is limited as you can test Kubernetes on smaller VMs.